Technocrats-nitw/GoVID/backend/README.md

 - Language Requirement: Python v3.7 or Higher
 - Database Used: Sqlte3

-#### Install the requirements by creating a new virtual environment or in system environment.
+#### Install the requirements by creating a new virtual environment or use system environment.

 ```bash
 python -m venv <env-name>